 PHYSICIAN: Your personal physician and the hospice physician work together to plan your medical care.
 They are always in close touch with the other members of the hospice interdisciplinary group.

 NURSE: Hospice nurses specialize in palliative care, a special kind of care that keeps pain to a minimum and increases comfort.
 The nurse is the liaison between the patient and the physician and other health care professionals.
 The hospice nurse makes intermittent visits to monitor and evaluate your condition.
 The nurse provides the patient and family with information about the illness and helps manage the pain and symptoms of the disease.
 Many Florida hospices use certified hospice and palliative care nurses who have obtained specialized training.

 MEDICAL SOCIAL WORKER: The social worker is a counselor to the patient and the family.
-The social worker assists the family with financial, insurance and legal issues, and helps them understand the personal and social challenges of illness, disability, and the dying process.
+The social worker assists the family with urgent financial needs, insurance and legal issues, and helps them understand the personal and social challenges of illness, disability, and the dying process.
 The social worker arranges volunteer support and other services in the community which are available as resources.

 SPIRITUAL/PASTORAL COUNSELOR: Spiritual issues are an important part of the care of the patient requiring hospice care.
 Preferences are discussed with the patient and family members.
 In addition to the support provided by the patient’s church or synagogue, hospice spiritual counselors help patients address life closure and the meaning of life.
 Assistance with memorial services and funerals is available at the family’s request.